 Catharina Lavebratt is Associate Professor of Medical Genetics at the Department of Molecular Medicine and Surgery, Karolinska Institutet and leads the research group Neurogenetics, together with Professor Martin Schalling, located in Center for Molecular Medicine at the Karolinska University Hospital, Solna.
 Her research interest is to understand molecular mechanisms behind psychiatric disorders thus enabling better diagnosis, prevention and more individualized treatment.
-She is the head of a randomized clinical trial (RCT) in ADHD focusing on the gut microbiota.
+She is the head of a randomized clinical trial (RCT) in ADHD focusing on the role of the gut microbiota.
 She is responsible for the molecular workpackages in four clinical or naturalistic population-based studies of mood disorder or anxiety (www.REGASSA.se, www.kupolstudien.se, PART) and psychosis (FitForLife), two being RCTs, as well as collaborates with clinically active psychiatrists and psychologists having medium to large size clinical cohorts, primarily of patients with bipolar disorder or psychosis.
 She is using a model of depression-like behavior to enable studies in brain tissue in collaboration with preclinical researchers.
-Catharina has been the main supervisor of 7 PhD students now graduated, most of which have embarked on a research career, and she has authored 83 international peer-reviewed articles, being first or senior author on 59% of those.
-The research group, for which the leadership shared with Martin Schalling, has 20 members including affiliated clinical scientists.
-She currently supervises 5 PhD students and 2 postdoctoral scientists.
+Catharina has been the main supervisor of 7 PhD students now graduated, most of have embarked on a research career, and she has authored 114 international peer-reviewed articles, being first or senior author on 59% of those (h-index 27 [Web of science]).
+The research group Neurogenetics has 20 members including affiliated clinical scientists.
+She currently supervises 6 PhD students (main supervisor of 4) and 2 postdoctoral scientists.
 The KI External Research Evaluation (ERA) evaluated the Neurogenetics group as Outstanding 2011.

 Catharina Lavebratt is Director of postgraduate studies at the Department of Molecular Medicine and Surgery.